mthh/geo-validity-check/README.md

 - [x] `MultiPolygon` is made of valid polygons
 - [ ] `GeometryCollection` is made of valid geometries

+Verification is done against GEOS
+(any geometry invalid according to GEOS should be invalid according to this crate - the inverse doesn't have to be true since we are doing some extra check).

 ## Example

 ```rust